Passive Activism |

-Not unlike a wandering monk I roamed in and out of cultural contexts and natural environments.
+Not unlike a wandering monk or a pilgrim, or at times a traveling researcher, I roamed in and out of cultural contexts and natural environments.

-Not unlike a bee I passed on information on various practices and approaches from one culture and bioregion to the other.
+Not unlike a bee collecting pollen, or a fox collecting seeds in her fur, I passed, and pass on information on various practices and approaches from one culture and bioregion to the other.

 Jay is a wonderful writer from the UK.